Bemade/openai-toolchain/docs/tutorial.md

 3. **Type Hints**: Use Python type hints for better AI tool calling, IDE support and documentation.
 4. **Testing**: Write tests for your tools to ensure they work as expected.
+5. **Non-AI Parameters**: Use non-AI parameters for system dependencies and sensitive data.

 ## Next Steps